Meredith Willson: Personal life

-Willson was married three times.
+Willson was married three times and had no children.
 He was divorced by his first wife, Elizabeth, as reported in a news dispatch of March 5, 1947.
 They apparently had no contact after the divorce, and in his three memoirs Elizabeth is never mentioned, although he surprised her by sending her roses on August 20, 1970, which would have been their 50th wedding anniversary.

-Wilson married Ralina "Rini" Zarova, a Russian opera singer, on March 13, 1948.
+Willson married Ralina "Rini" Zarova, a Russian opera singer, on March 13, 1948.
 She died on December 6, 1966.
 Willson married Rosemary Sullivan in February 1968.
 For years he lived in the Mandeville Canyon section of Brentwood, California; he was fondly remembered by friends and neighbors as a warm and gregarious host who loved nothing more than to play the piano and sing at parties.
 He often gave guests autographed copies of his album Meredith Willson Sings Songs from The Music Man.
 In 1982, he and Rosemary appeared in the audience of The Lawrence Welk Show.

 Willson returned several times to his hometown for the North Iowa Band Festival, an annual event celebrating music with a special emphasis on marching bands.
 Mason City was the site of the 1962 premiere of the motion picture The Music Man, hosted by Iowa Governor Norman Erbe, which was timed to coincide with the festival.
 Like his character Harold Hill, Willson led the "Big Parade" through the town, and the event included special appearances by the film's stars Shirley Jones and Robert Preston.
 The Master of Ceremonies, Mason City Globe-Gazette editor W. Earl Hall, was a statewide radio personality and friend of many decades.

 Willson was a member of the National Honorary Band Fraternity, Kappa Kappa Psi.

 Willson died of heart failure in 1984 at the age of 82.
 His funeral in Mason City included mourners dressed in Music Man costumes and a barbershop quartet that sang "Lida Rose".
 Willson is buried at the Elmwood-St. Joseph Municipal Cemetery in Mason City.